In This Apportionment Lottery, the House Always Wins

-First, one might often not require a solution that is house monotone on all possible house sizes $h \in \mathbb{N}_+$; instead, it might suffice to rule out Alabama paradoxes for house sizes up to an upper bound $h_{\mathit{max}}$.
+First, one might often not require a solution that is house monotone on all possible house sizes $h \in \natsone$; instead, it might suffice to rule out Alabama paradoxes for house sizes up to an upper bound $h_{\mathit{max}}$.
 In this case, it suffices to apply cumulative rounding on $h_{\mathit{max}}$ many copies of the graph, leading to a much more manageable running time of $\mathcal{O}(h_{\mathit{max}}^2 \, n^2)$.

 A second option would be to apply cumulative rounding on all $p$ copies of the graph, but to stop pipage rounding once all edge weights in the first $h$ copies of the graph are integral, even if edge weights for higher house sizes are still fractional.
 This would allow to return an apportionment for inputs $\vec{p}, h$ while randomly determining not a single house-monotone solution, but a conditioned distribution $F^c$ over house-monotone solutions, all of which agree on the apportionment for $\vec{p}$ and $h$.
 Since all solutions are house monotone, the expected number of seats for a party will always monotonically increase in $h$ across the conditioned distribution.
 Should it become necessary to determine apportionments for larger house sizes, one can simply continue the cumulative-rounding process where it left off.
 Since the pipage rounding used to prove \cref{thm:cumulative} leaves open which cycles or maximal paths get rounded next, it seems likely that one can deliberately choose cycles/paths such that the apportionment for the first $h$ seats is determined in few rounds.